Hemolytic Disease of the Newborn (HDN)

 is placed through your uterus.
 It goes into your baby’s abdominal cavity to a vein moving.
 You may need to have more than 1 transfusion.

-healthcare provider may induce labor may once your baby has mature lungs.
-This can After birth, treatment may include the following.
+provider may induce labor may once your baby has mature lungs.
+This can keep HDN from After birth, treatment may include the following.